martinholub/jekyll_site/_posts/2024-09-06-Summit24Insights.markdown

 ## A simple blueprint for building in biotech

-All plan will be reductionist, but some may be helpful.
+All plans will be reductionist, but some may be helpful.
 Here is one that seems about right:

   1. Generate IP (most commonly in academia)
   2. Identify killer experiments